openapi-json-schema-tools/openapi-json-schema-generator/README.md

 :star::star::star: If you would like to contribute, please refer to [guidelines](CONTRIBUTING.md) and a list of [open tasks](https://github.com/openapi-json-schema-tools/openapi-json-schema-generator/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22).:star::star::star:

 :warning: If the OpenAPI spec, templates or any input (e.g. options, environment variables) is obtained from an untrusted source or environment, please make sure you've reviewed these inputs before using OpenAPI JSON Schema Generator to generate the API client, server stub or documentation to avoid potential security issues (e.g. [code injection](https://en.wikipedia.org/wiki/Code_injection)).
-For security vulnerabilities, please contact [team@openapitools.org](mailto:team@openapitools.org). :warning:
+For security vulnerabilities, please contact create an issue. :warning:

 :bangbang: Both "openapi-json-schema-tools" (the parent organization of OpenAPI JSON Schema Generator) and "OpenAPI JSON Schema Generator" are not affiliated with OpenAPI Initiative (OAI) :bangbang: